ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IPerformanceModelOptions.rst

 IPerformanceModelOptions
 ========================

-.. py:class:: IPerformanceModelOptions
+.. py:class:: ansys.stk.core.stkobjects.aviator.IPerformanceModelOptions

    object

    Interface used to change the active performance model in a phase for a given model type.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IPerformanceModelOptions

 Overview
 --------